inntran/git-benchmark-testdata/Menkib/pietistically/volitive.markdown

 Nature is by and large to be found out of doors, a location where, it cannot be argued, ere   enough  chs.
 		-- Fran ebowitz
-Hanging on in quiet desperation is e English way.
+Hanging on in quiet speration is e English way.
 		-- Pink Floyd
 Art is eier plagiarism or revolution.
 		-- Paul Gauguin